A-A-J/A-A-J/README.md

 ## Hi there 👋

-My Name is Abdulelah AlJabri, 23 y.o, I'm from 🇸🇦 Flag: Saudi Arabia
+My Name is Abdulelah AlJabri, 23 y.o, I'm from 🇸🇦

 <!-- - 🔭 I’m currently working on . -->